mysteriumnetwork/documentation/content/userguide/index.md

 » help
 ```

-Each command has an output, if the output does not start with `[ERROR]` consider that command a success.
+Each command has an output, if the output does not start with `[ERROR]` or `[WARNING` consider that command a success.

+Commands can be autocompleted using the `tab` key on your keyboard.

 ### Initial setup